EV battery maker LG will add up to 1,200 jobs in Michigan

 “We look forward to the incredible impact this project will have on the region's economy, small businesses and workforce for generations to come,” Messer said.

-A state memo requesting the incentives says LG was considering facilities in the southeastern U.S. and potentially in Poland and China.
+A state memo requesting the incentives says LG Energy Solution was considering facilities in the southeastern U.S. and potentially in Poland and China.

 The company, which is headquartered in South Korea, could begin hiring later this year.
 It manufactures large lithium-ion polymer battery cells and packs for electric vehicles and other applications.